 Not all matters of interest to the state have mapping layers, but for those that do, the purpose of the maps can vary greatly.
 It is important that each mapping layer is viewed and interpreted in the context of that particular matter of interest.

-The DA mapping system is regularly updated and should be used in conjunction with schedules 3, 6 and 7 of the Sustainable Planning Regulation 2009 to determine whether an application requires assessment by or referral to the chief executive.
+The DA mapping system is regularly updated.
+A summary of recent updates is available and should be used in conjunction with schedules 3, 6 and 7 of the Sustainable Planning Regulation 2009 to determine whether an application requires assessment by, or referral to, the chief executive.

 The mapping also assists potential applicants to obtain an understanding of what matters of interest may apply to their site, and can also be of assistance in interpreting and applying the State Development Assessment Provisions (SDAP).